IBE160/SG-M-E-Ds/docs/architecture.md

 ## Novel Pattern Designs

 All core patterns identified in this project (e.g., AI integration, game state management, API communication) have established architectural solutions.
 The unique aspect lies in the specific application and orchestration of these patterns for dynamic content generation, guided by narrative archetypes and puzzle dependency chains.
 Therefore, we will proceed with adapting standard architectural patterns rather than designing wholly new ones.

+### Game State Transition Flow

+The core game loop follows a well-defined state transition flow, managed by the backend:
+1.  **Start Game:** A new `GameSession` is created with initial `narrativeState` and `puzzleState`.
+The first room description is generated by the AI and sent to the client.
+2.  **Player Action:** The client sends a player command (e.g., "look at the desk", "use key on door") to a backend API endpoint.
+3.  **State Update & AI Prompt:** The backend updates the `gameHistory` and `inventory` in the `GameSession`.
+It then constructs a new prompt for the Gemini API, including the current `narrativeState`, `puzzleState`, and the latest player action.
+4.  **AI Response & State Change:** The Gemini API returns a response containing the outcome of the action.
+The backend parses this response to update the `currentRoom`, `narrativeState`, `puzzleState`, and other `GameSession` fields.
+5.  **Send to Client:** The updated state (e.g., new room description, result of action) is sent back to the client, which renders the update.
+The loop then returns to Step 2.

+This explicit flow ensures that the game state is managed authoritatively by the backend, and each player action results in a predictable cycle of state updates and AI interaction.

 ## Consistency Rules